 The perineum is the area between the genitals and the anus.
-There are many different possible causes of pain in this part of the body.
+Possible causes of pain in this area include tears during childbirth, infections, and pelvic floor problems.

 Perineal pain can affect people of both sexes.
 In males, the perineum sits just behind the scrotum and extends to the anus.
 In females, the perineum begins at the front of the vulva and extends to the anus.